 A hard hat, work boots, safety glasses, and gloves are required for the hands-on portion of the HYTORC project.

 This Qualification is required for many job sites.
 Millwright Qualification can be obtained by providing proof of being a graduate apprentice or by completing the competency testing.
-The testing includes six written tests and two hands-on projects.
+The testing includes four written tests and two hands-on projects.

 This qualification expires every four years.